Computer Science Master of Science Degree Program

 - A proficiency examination in Discrete Mathematics is given at the beginning of the first semester of graduate study.
 Students who fail this examination are required to pass a departmentally approved remedial program.

-- Computer Science core (11 credits): CSI 500, CSI 503, and CSI 518.
-A 3.0 average must be attained in these three courses.
+- Computer Science core (13-14 credits): CSI 503 and CSI 518 plus two courses chosen from CSI 500, CSI 508, CSI 519, or CSI 609.
+A 3.0 average must be attained in these core courses.
 Full-time students are expected to complete these courses in the first year, or as soon as possible if undergraduate deficiencies are being made up.

-- Master's project or thesis (3-6 credits): Satisfactory completion of any Master's Project course (CSI 68X).
+- Master's Project, Thesis, or Internship (3 credits): Satisfactory completion of (a) any Master's Project course (CSI 68X).
 The project includes the design and implementation of a computer program of significant scope, unless this is waived by the project faculty supervisor for a student who has sufficient programming experience.
-The project must include a written report.
-CSI 699 may be submitted in lieu of CSI 68X with departmental approval.
+The project must include a written report.; (b) CSI 699, Master's Thesis; or (c) CSI 698, Internship.

 Admission to Formal Candidacy for Master's Degree

-The student is admitted to formal candidacy for the master's degree upon a) the completion of the three core computer science courses with at least a 3.0 average, b) the removal of all undergraduate deficiencies, and c) the satisfactory completion of the comprehensive examination.
+The student is admitted to formal candidacy for the master's degree upon (a) the completion of the core computer science courses with at least a 3.0 average and (b) the removal of all undergraduate deficiencies.
 The academic status of students who do not achieve candidacy by the third semester of full time study will be reviewed.
 Failure in the proficiency examination in Discrete Mathematics is considered to be an undergraduate deficiency that must be removed before admission to candidacy.

 Requirements for Admission